SciDataContainer/SciDataContainer/docs/source/concept.rst

 Container Variants
 ------------------

-Our data model currently supports three variants of data containers, based on certain usecases.
+Our data model currently supports three variants of data containers, based on certain use cases.
 The distinction is mainly relevant for data storage and therefore of particular interest when you upload the container to a storage server.
 The respective variant is selected using the boolean attributes ``static`` and ``complete`` of the item ``content.json``:

 .. csv-table::
     :header: ``static``, ``complete``, Container variant